Fine-tunings in radiative $\alpha$-particle capture on $^{12}$C at astrophysical energies: Methodology

 The parameters that enter the formulas above are the effective range parameters $r_\ell, P_\ell, Q_\ell$ that determine the inverse of the propagator $D_\ell$.
-Furthermore, the normalization of the ground state, $y^{(0)}$ (or $|C_b|_0$, see Eq.~(\ref{eq:ANC})) determines the overall magnitude of the amplitude $X^{(\ell)}$, while the renormalized coupling $h^{(\ell)}_c$, depending on the choice of the cut-off $r_c$ in the integrals of Eqs.~(\ref{eq:ampU1},\ref{eq:ampU2}) in~\cite{SM}, can be tuned in order to account for the observed astrophysical $S$-factor.
+Furthermore, the normalization of the ground state, $y^{(0)}$ (or $|C_b|_0$, see Eq.~(\ref{eq:ANC})) determines the overall magnitude of the amplitude $X^{(\ell)}$, while the renormalized coupling $h^{(\ell)}_c$, depending on the choice of the cut-off $r_c$ in the integrals of Eqs.~(\ref{eq:ampU1},\ref{eq:ampU2}) in Appendix~\ref{appA}, can be tuned in order to account for the observed astrophysical $S$-factor.
 We finally note that the fine-structure constant $\alpha$ is ubiquitous: The inverse Bohr radius $k_c=Z_\alpha\,Z_C\,\mu\,\alpha$ linearly depends on $\alpha$ and enters, via $\eta(p) = k_c/p, \eta_\ell = k_c/\gamma_\ell$, the parameters and arguments of the Coulomb- and Whittaker functions and, in particular the last term in the inverse propagator $D_\ell$, see Eq.~(\ref{eq:Dell}).
 Note that the nuclear masses, and thus e.g. also $\mu$, depend on $\alpha$, the main effect being the dependence via the Coulomb repulsion $V_C$ of the protons.
 This, however, is a relatively small contribution to the nuclear mass ($V_C/m < 0.1\%$ for the nuclei considered here) and therefore the effect from a small variation of $\alpha$ on the nuclear masses can be safely ignored here.
+Note that this also applies to the excitation energies of bound states, parameterized by the binding momenta $\gamma_\ell$.
+In the present study the position of the subthreshold states with $E_{\textnormal{ex}}(1^-)= 7.117\textnormal{ MeV}$ and $E_{\textnormal{ex}}(2^+)= 6.917\textnormal{ MeV}$ thus remain unaltered when varying $\alpha$.

 We concentrate on the dependence of the $S$-factor on the values of the electromagnetic fine-structure constant and consider fractional changes $\delta$:

 where

 is the nominal value from the PDG~\cite{ParticleDataGroup:2024cfk}, and we assume $|\delta| \ll 0.1$.